ToxicFrog/vstruct/README.md

 ### 5.2 Tables ###

 A table consists of any number of format items enclosed in curlybraces.
-When unpacking, the items contained in the table will be packed into their own subtable in the output; when packing, items contained in the table will e searched for in a subtable.
+When reading, the items contained in the table will be packed into their own subtable in the output; when writing, items contained in the table will be searched for in a subtable.
 For example, this format string:

     "{ u4 u4 u4 } { { b1 b1 } s8 }"